operator-framework/operator-lifecycle-manager/Documentation/install/install.md

 The above steps are automated for official releases with `make ver=0.3.0 release`, which will output new versions of manifests in `deploy/tectonic-alm-operator/manifests/$(ver)`.

+## Overriding the Global Catalog Namespace

+It is possible to override the Global Catalog Namespace by setting the `GLOBAL_CATALOG_NAMESPACE` environment variable in the catalog operator deployment.

 ## Subscribe to a Package and Channel

 Cloud Services can be installed from the catalog by subscribing to a channel in the corresponding package.